 In this digital, instant gratification age, this is a quick way to communicate with both new prospects and your existing database.
 Both are equally as important.
 This is a way to communicate with large amounts of people, multiple times without delay and professional marketing advice.

-All of our consumer data is gathered through individuals who have double opted in to receive information about third party offers.
+All of our consumer data is gathered through individuals who have double opted-in to receive information about third party offers.
 We own approximately 1500 websites ranging from informational to topic specific websites.
-We also partner with very well known companies.
-Once someone is opted in we then put them a series of surveys.
+We also partner with very well-known companies.
+Once someone has opted in, we then send them a series of surveys.
 Based on their responses, the process continues gathering all the data points we offer.
 The more information they provide, the more relevant offers they will receive.
 At any given time, they can opt out or restrict the offers delivered to them.

 We limit the volume of offers to our members.
 No one should receive any more than three offers in a given 7-day period.

 Our database is continually updated with individuals opting in, opting out, providing more data information through surveys and people requesting fewer offers.
 Our average lifespan of a member is four years.

 Each separate email in violation of the law is subject to penalties of up to $16,000, and more than one person may be held responsible for violations.
 For example, both the company whose product is promoted in the message and the company that originated the message may be legally responsible.
 Email that makes misleading claims about products or services also may be subject to laws outlawing deceptive advertising, like Section 5 of the FTC Act.
 The CAN-SPAM Act has certain aggravated violations that may give rise to additional fines.
 The law provides for criminal penalties – including imprisonment – for: